djgrant/react-code-input/README.md

 A lightweight component that turns `<input type="text" />` into a mini code editor.

-Provides basic tokenisation, syntax highlighting, linting and code completion for simple code expressions.
+Provides basic tokenisation, syntax highlighting, linting, and code completion for simple code expressions.

 There are zero dependencies and you can style the input in any way that you want.